SURGroup/UQpy/docs/source/dimension_reduction/grassmann/index.rst

 The  :py:mod:`UQpy` class :class:`.GrassmannPoint` offers a way to check that a data point, given as a matrix :math:`\mathbf{X} \in \mathbb{R}^{n \times p}`,  belongs on the corresponding Grassmann manifold.
 To this end, the user needs to create an object of type :class:`.GrassmannPoint` that will check that the point is given as an orthonormal 2-d numpy.array, i.e., :math:`\text{shape}(\mathbf{X})=(p, n)` and :math:`\mathbf{X}' \mathbf{X} = \mathbf{I}`.
-In order to use the class :class:`.GrassmannPoint` one needs to import it from the :mod:`UQpy.dimension_reduction.grassmann_manifold` module
+In order to use the class :class:`.GrassmannPoint` one needs to import it

 >>> from UQpy.dimension_reduction.grassmann_manifold import GrassmannPoint